-- the UE repeats the UCI in the PUCCH transmission in the first slot of the slots in the PUCCH transmission in each of the remaining slots;
+- the UE repeats the PUCCH transmission with the UCI over slots

-- a PUCCH transmission has the same number of consecutive symbols, as provided by higher layer parameter nrofSymbols in PUCCH-format1, nrofSymbols in PUCCH-format3, or nrofSymbols in PUCCH-format4, in each of the slots;
+- a PUCCH transmission in each of the slots has a same number of consecutive symbols, as provided by higher layer parameter nrofSymbols in PUCCH-format1, nrofSymbols in PUCCH-format3, or nrofSymbols in PUCCH-format4

-- a PUCCH transmission has a same first symbol, as provided by higher layer parameter startingSymbolIndex in PUCCH-format1, startingSymbolIndex in PUCCH-format3, or startingSymbolIndex in PUCCH-format4, in each of the slots;
+- a PUCCH transmission in each of the slots has a same first symbol, as provided by higher layer parameter startingSymbolIndex in PUCCH-format1, startingSymbolIndex in PUCCH-format3, or startingSymbolIndex in PUCCH-format4

-- the UE is configured by higher layer parameter interslotFrequencyHopping whether or not to perform frequency hopping for PUCCH transmissions in different slots.
+- the UE is configured by higher layer parameter interslotFrequencyHopping whether or not to perform frequency hopping for PUCCH transmissions in different slots

-- If the UE is configured to perform frequency hopping for PUCCH transmissions in different slots,
+- if the UE is configured to perform frequency hopping for PUCCH transmissions across different slots

-- the UE performs frequency hopping per slot;
+- the UE performs frequency hopping per slot

-- the UE transmits the PUCCH starting from the first PRB in slots with even number and starting from the second PRB in slots with odd number.
-The slot indicated to the UE for the first PUCCH transmission has number 0 and each subsequent slot until the UE transmits the PUCCH in slots is counted regardless of whether or not the UE transmits the PUCCH in the slot;
+- the UE transmits the PUCCH starting from a first PRB, provided by higher layer parameter startingPRB, in slots with even number and starting from the second PRB, provided by higher layer parameter secondHopPRB, in slots with odd number.
+The slot indicated to the UE for the first PUCCH transmission has number 0 and each subsequent slot until the UE transmits the PUCCH in slots is counted regardless of whether or not the UE transmits the PUCCH in the slot

-- the UE is not expected to be configured to perform frequency hopping for a PUCCH transmission within a slot.
+- the UE does not expect to be configured to perform frequency hopping for a PUCCH transmission within a slot

-- If the UE is configured to perform frequency hopping for PUCCH transmissions within a slot, the frequency hopping pattern between the first PRB and the second PRB is same within each slot.
+- If the UE is not configured to perform frequency hopping for PUCCH transmissions across different slots and if the UE is configured to perform frequency hopping for PUCCH transmissions within a slot, the frequency hopping pattern between the first PRB and the second PRB is same within each slot

 If the UE determines that, for a PUCCH transmission in a slot, the number of symbols available for the PUCCH transmission is smaller than the value provided by higher layer parameter nrofSymbols for the corresponding PUCCH format, the UE does not transmit the PUCCH in the slot.

-If a UE is provided higher layer parameter tdd-UL-DL-ConfigurationCommon, or is additionally provided higher layer parameter tdd-UL-DL-ConfigurationCommon2, or is additionally provided higher layer parameter tdd-UL-DL-ConfigDedicated for the slot format per slot over the number of slots, as described in Subclause 11.1, the UE determines the slots for a PUCCH transmission starting from a slot indicated to the UE as described in Subclause 9.2.3 and having
+If a UE is provided higher layer parameter TDD-UL-DL-ConfigurationCommon, or is additionally provided higher layer parameter TDD-UL-DL-ConfigDedicated, as described in Subclause 11.1, the UE determines the slots for a PUCCH transmission starting from a slot indicated to the UE as described in Subclause 9.2.3 and having

-- an UL symbol or flexible symbol provided by higher layer parameter PUCCH-F1-F3-F4-starting-symbol as a first symbol, and
+- an UL symbol or flexible symbol provided by higher layer parameter startingSymbolIndex in PUCCH-format1, or in PUCCH-format3, or in PUCCH-format4 as a first symbol, and

-- consecutive UL symbols or flexible symbols, starting from the first symbol, equal to or larger than a number of symbols provided by higher layer parameter PUCCH-F1-F3-F4-number-of-symbols.
+- consecutive UL symbols or flexible symbols, starting from the first symbol, equal to or larger than a number of symbols provided by higher layer parameter nrofsymbols in PUCCH-format1, or in PUCCH-format3, or in PUCCH-format4

-If a UE is not provided higher layer parameter tdd-UL-DL-ConfigurationCommon or higher layer parameter tdd-UL-DL-ConfigurationCommon2, the UE determines the slots for a PUCCH transmission as the consecutive slots starting from a slot indicated to the UE as described in Subclause 9.2.3.
+If a UE is not provided higher layer parameter TDD-UL-DL-ConfigurationCommon, the UE determines the slots for a PUCCH transmission as the consecutive slots starting from a slot indicated to the UE as described in Subclause 9.2.3.